 Students examine 3D blocks with fossil cross-sections and match them with images of fossils.
 Students also explore the mode of life of ancient creatures to figure out if the fossils swam, stuck or slithered in their environments.

-This workshop comprises five activities.
-Students learn how rocks record environmental changes long ago.
+In this workshop students learn how rocks record environmental changes long ago.
 They also explore the effects these changes have on biodiversity through time by taking part in our exciting fossil gameshow, Wheel of Misfortune!

 Learning outcomes